 All staff must be at least 18-year-old to be considered for a live-in summer position.
 All staff must get their first aid & CPR certifications before the start of the summer.

 New Staff: Local applicants may be asked to come to camp for an interview.
 Phone interviews and other arrangements can be made for those at a greater distance.

 Returning Staff: Interviews may be necessary if leadership positions change.
 All staff will at least have a phone interview before contracts are offered.

-Contracts will start to be offered late February and continue through the spring months.
-Contracts are traditionally 9-weeks but may be 10+ weeks for specific leadership/administrative positions.
+Contracts will start to be offered for supervisory staff in December and continue through the spring months.
+Contracts are traditionally 9-10 weeks but may be 10+ weeks for specific leadership/administrative positions.

-Hiring over 100 staff for the summer takes a lot of time due to the volume of applications.
-The screening and interviewing process may take up to 2 months.
+Hiring over 160 staff for the summer takes a lot of time due to the volume of applications.
+The screening and interviewing process usually takes several months.
 If you face a time limit with another position, please let us know.

 NEW INTERNATIONAL STAFF

-If you or someone you know is not a US citizen and is interested in working at Coniston, have him/her look at the following organizations that Coniston works with for hiring and visas:
+If you or someone you know is 18 years or older, not a US citizen, and is interested in working at Coniston, have him/her look at the following organizations that Coniston works with for hiring and work visas:

 www.campleaders.com – Camp Leaders